Zanisimo/phonegap-toast-notification-ios/README.md

 phonegap-toast-notification-ios
 ===============================

-Adds support for toast notification in phonegap.
+Adds support for toast notification in phonegap for iOS devices.
 Uses iToast - the native plugin for toast notification in iOS.
 You can download it here: https://github.com/ecstasy2/toast-notifications-ios

 ## Installation: